k2view-academy/K2View-Academy/articles/30_web_framework/01_web_framework_overview.md

 <img src="images/30_01_menu.PNG" alt="image" style="zoom:80%;" />

-The K2view web framework includes a list of [pre-integrated applications](02_preintegrated_apps_overview.md) such as the Admin.
+The K2view web framework includes a list of [pre-integrated applications](02_preintegrated_apps_overview.md) such *Admin*.
 Several of the pre-integrated applications expose the Fabric commands and by that enable users to work with web-based graphic tool rather than with the Fabric Console.

 <studio>